-- to satisfy the PCC and the CC that effective internal control systems are in place; and - to satisfy the external auditor that financial systems and internal controls are effective and that the Police Fund is managed so as to secure value for money.
+- to satisfy the external auditor that financial systems and internal controls are effective; and - to satisfy the external auditor that financial systems and internal controls are effective and that the Police Fund is managed so as to secure value for money.

-It will be the responsibility of the two CFOs to ensure that an adequate and effective internal service is provided and it is the responsibility of the PCC and the CC to ensure that the internal auditors have access to all assets, records, documents, correspondence, control systems and appropriate personnel as well as having the right to access all Police premises, subject only to security clearance as advised by PSD.
+It will be the responsibility of the two CFOs to ensure that an adequate and effective internal audit service is provided and it is the responsibility of the PCC and the CC to ensure that the internal auditors have access to all assets, records, documents, correspondence, control systems and appropriate personnel as well as having the right to access all Police premises, subject only to security clearance as advised by PSD.